johannesl/LessAbuse/README.md

 # Tools to make abuse less fun

-Collections and code by Johannes Lundberg.
-Send updates and fixes to first.last@gmail.com
+Collections and code by Johannes Ridderstedt.
+Send updates and fixes to johannesl@46elks.com.

 Use freely.
 Public domain.